How do our predictions for the cryptocurrencies are made?

 - Then new candles are created from the resulting packages.
 For example, for the 24h prediction, hourly candles are created (for 1-hour prediction – 5 minutes candles), containing the opening price, closing price, high and low.

-BTC forecast.
+Cryptocurrency forecast.
 Predictions results

 In the final stage, the Sentistocks model compares the received behavioral data packages with the financial data packets, looking for correlations between them.
 The very way of operation of our model based on deep neural networks – the model for trend prediction in the next time window is built on the basis of an artificial neural network using BiLSTM (bidirectional long short-term memory), which is a recursive neural network dedicated to processing sequential data in both directions.